JamesKindon/jkindon.github.io/_posts/2022-02-25-fslogix-synchronous-processing.md

 ## Summary (for now....)

 I feel like there is more to this story.
-Microsoft surely made this change for technical reasons and due to some problem somewhere experienced by someone, but I know for sure that the customers I deployed to, had no issues with Asynchronous processing (see update above), so I am not sure why the global slap, and how this isn’t an optional setting.
+Microsoft surely made this change for technical reasons and due to some problem somewhere experienced by someone, but I know for sure that the customers I deployed to, had no issues with Asynchronous processing (see update above), so I am not sure why the global change, and how this isn’t an optional setting.

 Surely there is more to be uncovered here, and I am hoping there is a way to bring back the good days.